Key Highlights

 - Rest for 2 counts

-- Pursed Lip Breathing: relieves shortness of breath, releases stale air and helps you breathe out more slowly, making breathing easier and less strained.some text
+- Pursed Lip Breathing: relieves shortness of breath, releases stale air and helps you breathe out more slowly, making breathing easier and less strained.

 - Inhale through nose for 2 counts